muellners/research/src/content/blockchain-payments.md

 Industry Impact: Zcash already boasts a wide list of companies that accept the crypto.
 Companies accepting the digital currency as payment are in industries like apparel, web services, medical, restaurants/coffee shops and nonprofit.

 Key Features:
-1.ZCash is a privacy-protecting, digital currency built on strong science.
+1. ZCash is a privacy-protecting, digital currency built on strong science.
-2.Privacy within your control.
+2. Privacy within your control.
 Shielded ZCash transactions are completely private.

-3. RIPPLE
+# 4. RIPPLE

 Industry: Fintech, Trading, Cryptocurrency

 Location: San Francisco, California

 How it’s using blockchain in payments: Ripple’s blockchain lets users send money and make payments across the globe.
 The company’s RippleNet platform facilitates the quick transaction of payments and requires lower capital amounts for cross-border payments.
 The company boasts a network of more than 175 banks and commercial platforms that use RippleNet for cross-border payments.

 Industry Impact: Payment provider TransferGo announced it was using Ripple’s RippleNet payment platform to launch a remittance corridor to India.
 With Ripple’s platform, TransferGo is hoping to speed up its Europe-to-India payment processing from 2 to 3 days to just a few seconds.

 Key Features:
-1.RippleNet makes it easy for its diverse network of 300+ financial institutions worldwide to enable faser, lower-cost payments around the world.
+1. RippleNet makes it easy for its diverse network of 300+ financial institutions worldwide to enable faser, lower-cost payments around the world.
-2.Everywhere: Expand your reach by offering more places and ways to move money.
+2. Everywhere: Expand your reach by offering more places and ways to move money.
-3.Reliable: Build trust by increasing visibility and eliminating payment failure.
+3. Reliable: Build trust by increasing visibility and eliminating payment failure.
-4.Instant: Provide instant payments so money arrives when customers need it.
+4. Instant: Provide instant payments so money arrives when customers need it.
 5. Low Cost: Capitalize on operational and cost efficiencies to further grow your business.

-4.VEEM
+# 5.VEEM

 Industry: Fintech, Cryptocurrency

 Location: San Francisco, California

 How it’s using blockchain in payments: Veem is a blockchain-backed payment platform for small businesses to send and receive money in local currency.
 The company’s ledger technology secures, tracks and reconciles payments, so small businesses have a transparent history of all incoming and outgoing payments.

 Industry Impact: Veem has seen its blockchain-based payment transactions double from a year earlier.
 They now account for more than 62% of the company’s total transactions.

 Key Features:
-1.Simple: Running a business is complicated.
+1. Simple: Running a business is complicated.
 Payments shouldn’t be.
 With Veem, set up your account in minutes to pay and get paid in a few clicks.
-2.Transparent: Never worry about where your money is, or when it will arrive.
+2. Transparent: Never worry about where your money is, or when it will arrive.
 Get notified and follow your money with Veem’s real-time payment tracker.
-3.Secure: Have you ever lost a payment?
+3. Secure: Have you ever lost a payment?
 Veem’s robust encryption, fraud prevention, and bank compliance keeps your business safe.

-4.Affordable: Hidden fees blindside small businesses and decrease cash flow.
+4. Affordable: Hidden fees blindside small businesses and decrease cash flow.
 Enjoy low costs and the best foreign exchange rates on payments.

-5.IVY
+# 6.IVY

 Industry: Fintech

 Location: Beverly Hills, California

 How it’s using blockchain in payments: Ivy is a blockchain-based technology for international crypto business payments that need verification.
 Businesses use the IVY token to facilitate the transfer of digital assets and access 74 identifiable know-your-customer (KYC) data points, which lets them receive transparent payments from carefully-vetted sources on the blockchain.

 Industry Impact: Ivy recently announced a partnership with Goldfields Money, an Australian digital bank, to commercialize and spread the use of Ivy’s blockchain payment system to an international community.
 Ivy is currently under complete rebranding and repositioning exercise as of June, 2020.

-6. GLUWA
+# 7. GLUWA

 Industry: Fintech, Trading

 Location: San Francisco, California

 How it’s using blockchain in payments: Gluwa uses blockchain for their borderless financial platform.
 The company combines a payment function with a digital wallet to help users manage and easily transfer money to people all over the world.

 Industry Impact: Gluwa users can trade the company’s Gluwacoin for fiat currency at a 1:1 fixed rate.
 The stablecoin acts as a bridge between the crypto and fiat worlds due to its compatibility with real-world currencies.

 Key Features:
-1.Borderless Financial Infrastructure: Gluwa encapsulates useful blockchain technologies as a web layer, so you can easily take advantage of the borderless economy.
+1. Borderless Financial Infrastructure: Gluwa encapsulates useful blockchain technologies as a web layer, so you can easily take advantage of the borderless economy.
-2.Service Components:
+2. Service Components:
-a.Wallet
+a.
+Wallet
-b.Payment
+b.
+Payment
-c.Micro-Lending
+c.
+Micro-Lending
-d.Exchange
+d.
+Exchange
-e.Credit Payment
+e.
+Credit Payment

 7. STELLAR
 Industry: Fintech, Trading